Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Penn State has combined with its opponents to put up more than 46.5 points in five of 12 games this season.
+- Penn State and its opponents have combined to score more than 47.5 points in five of 12 games this season.

-- Arkansas has combined with its opponents to score more than 46.5 points in nine of 13 games this season.
+- Arkansas and its opponents have combined to score more than 47.5 points in nine of 13 games this season.

 Penn State Stats and Trends

-- Penn State has played 12 games, with seven wins against the spread.

-- This season, the Nittany Lions have an ATS record of 5-3 in their eight games as a favorite of 2.5 points or more.
+- This season, the Nittany Lions have an against the spread record of 5-3 in their eight games as a favorite of 1 point or more.

-- Penn State's games this year have hit the over on three of 12 set point totals (25%).

-- Penn State is 4-2 against the spread and 5-1 overall in games when it puts up more than 24 points.
+- Penn State is 4-2 against the spread and 5-1 overall this season when the team notches more than 24 points.

-- When Penn State picks up more than 371.3 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Penn State piles up over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.

-- This year, the Nittany Lions have 13 turnovers, one fewer than the Razorbacks have takeaways (14).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.